cmccoy10/shlack-app/documentation/featureList.md

        * Shows Channels, DM's, Mentions
        * Icon to create a new DM
 7. Stretch Goals
+   * Ability to leave reactions on a message
    * Search Messages
    * Ability to pin messages
    * Ability to save items